maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 Options:
   -r, --rounds <ROUNDS>
-          The number of rounds to run the simulation for [default: 4096] -l, --length <LENGTH>
+          The number of rounds to run the simulation for [default: 4096] --lanes <LANES>
+          The number of lanes that make up the road [default: 1] -l, --length <LENGTH>
-          The number of cells that make up the road [default: 1000] -m, --max-speed <MAX_SPEED>
+          The number of cells in each lane that make up the road [default: 1000] -m, --max-speed <MAX_SPEED>
           The maximum number of cells that a car can drive in a round [default: 5] -t, --traffic-density <TRAFFIC_DENSITY>